 Whenever you enter or exit the United States, you need to show a valid passport.
 Additionally, because of the new REAL ID compliance measures, residents of several states may need to show a passport (or other approved form of government-issued ID, including a Global Entry card) to board a domestic flight.
 See the next section for more.

 What is REAL ID, and how does it affect me?

 REAL ID (formally The Real ID Act of 2005) is an Act of Congress aimed at making driver’s licenses and other forms of government-issued ID more secure.
 States are now working to produce IDs that comply with this Act.

 At this point, most states are issuing REAL ID-compliant licenses, and the Department of Homeland Security is currently reviewing many states’ applications for compliance with REAL ID, and the best way to check the status of your state’s ID compliance is to visit the DHS REAL ID page.

 All other states are compliant with REAL ID.
-Please note: Even if your state is compliant with REAL ID, you must apply for, receive, and present the new, compliant license or ID card in order to pass through security to board a domestic flight once the October 1, 2020 deadline hits.
+Please note: Even if your state is compliant with REAL ID, you must apply for, receive, and present the new, compliant license or ID card in order to board a domestic flight once the October 1, 2020 deadline hits.
 To obtain a REAL ID, contact your state’s ID-issuing facility.